colossus06/CKA-CKAD-Study-Group-2024/README.md

    Connect with fellow learners, ask questions, and participate in discussions related to CKA/CKAD exam preparation.

 ### Set Up Your Environment
    - Follow the instructions in the [week I setup](https://github.com/colossus06/cka-ckad-study-group-2024/tree/main/week-I-cluster-setup) guide to configure your Kubernetes environment for studying.
+Deploy a sample 3 Tier App following [ Week II instructions](https://github.com/colossus06/cka-ckad-study-group-2024/tree/main/week-II-3-tier-app-setup)

    Ensure you have a suitable Kubernetes environment for hands-on practice and labs by following the provided setup instructions.